0.9999... ≊ 1

 Well, maybe!
 There’s an interesting nuance to this notation.
 And guess what — it once again boils down to the meaning of infinity.

-To explain the issue in an accessible way, we can travel back to the kindergarten years and recall the concept of counting numbers (1, 2, 3…).
-These numbers start from 1 and let us travel up the chain of (finite) magnitudes.
+To explain the issue in an accessible way, we can travel back to the kindergarten and recall the concept of counting numbers (1, 2, 3…).
+These numbers start from 1 and let us travel up the chain of magnitudes.
 Fast forward to elementary school: we get acquainted with the reciprocals of counting numbers (1, ½, ⅓…).
-This gives us a way to move down the same chain; using this new series, we can travel toward zero, but we’re always some tangible distance away.
+This gives us a way to move down the same chain; using this new sequence, we can travel toward zero.

-Infinite numbers constructed this way are infinite in the sense of being larger than any real, but they are actual infinities.
-They’re not a metaphor for looking at the road ahead; they represent specific odometer readings at the end of the trip.
-This means they behave somewhat differently than what we might be expecting; in particular, a sequence of H digits has a different length than a sequence of H + 1 digits.
-Both sequences are infinite, but they end in different places past the threshold of that realm!
+Infinite numbers designed this way are infinite in the sense of being larger than any real, but they are actual (or completed) infinities.
+They’re not a metaphor for looking at the road ahead; they represent specific, ordered odometer readings at the end of the trip.
+In particular, in an endless decimal, if we speak of a digit at a chosen infinite position H, the digit is distinct from the neighboring digits at H - 1 and H + 1.

-We can describe this with a cute notation developed in the 1970s by Albert Harold Lightstone: use a semicolon to skip ahead in the decimal expansion, then add a hat symbol (sadly, ˆ and not 🎩) to pinpoint some infinite digit of interest.
+This can be illustrated with a cute notation developed in the 1970s by Albert Harold Lightstone: use a semicolon to skip ahead in the decimal expansion, then add a hat symbol (sadly, ˆ and not 🎩) to pinpoint some infinite digit of interest.
 If we put the hat on the H-th digit, our earlier construction of the 0.9999… sequence can be written as:

 Again, we’re saying that the pattern continues for H digits and then stops; we could cheekily call it a terminating infinite sequence.
 And yep, in this view, our earlier calculation checks out: 0.9999… and 1 differ by an infinitesimal amount.

-That said, a cranky mathematician could come out of the woodwork and insist that “…” should mean that the nines continue forever after crossing H. In the Lightstone notation, we’d write this as:
+That said, a cranky mathematician could come out of the woodwork and insist that “…” should mean that the nines continue forever after crossing H. After all, H isn’t the largest infinite hyperinteger we can think of: there’s also H + 1, H + 2, and so forth.
+In the Lightstone notation, we’d write this as:

-This is what you could call an non-terminating infinite sequence.
+This is what you could call a non-terminating infinite sequence.

 If we accept this interpretation, we’re in a bit of a pickle.
 In essence, we’re dealing with a decimal expansion where the “number” of digits is somehow infinitely greater than any chosen infinite hyperinteger H. Our formula is no longer valid and we’re back to where we started in reals.
 We need to use limits or, I suppose, invent hyper-hyperreals.